getpatchwork/patchwork/docs/deployment.md

 The most flexible option is to configure our own mail transfer agent (MTA) and Postfix is as good a choice as any.
-While we don't cover setting up Postfix here (it's complicated and there are many guides already available), patchwork does include a script to take received mails and create the relevant entries in patchwork for you.
+While we don't cover setting up Postfix here (it's complicated and there are many guides already available), Patchwork does include a script to take received mails and create the relevant entries in Patchwork for you.
 To use this, you should configure your system to forward all emails to a given localpart (the bit before the `@`) to this script.
 Using the `patchwork` localpart (e.g. `patchwork@example.com`) you can do this like
 so: